rsham004/community-guide/tools/infrastructure/Docker.md

         docker run hello-world # Downloads and runs a simple test image
         ```
     *   If the `hello-world` container runs successfully, Docker is installed correctly.
+    *   If it does not, you may need an earlier release of docker.
+Docker version 20.10.20, build 9fdeb9c was found to work in an instance where the verification was unsuccessful.

 ## 💡 Getting Started